 User Action: Correct the program so that the two dynamic arrays have the same index bounds.
 You could also change the arrays to conform to the current syntax for conformant arrays; most incompatibilities could then be detected at compile time rather than at run time.
-See the Compaq Pascal Language Reference Manual for more information on current conformant arrays.
+See the HP Pascal for OpenVMS Language Reference Manual for more information on current conformant arrays.